BuGlessRB/regurge/README.md

 Simply drop regurge in your path and load regurge.vim.
 - Start the conversation using `:R [persona]`
+- Use `\q` from visual mode to autoinclude context.
 - When exiting insert mode, it autodetects if it can send to the LLM.
 - Use `\q` to query the LLM explicitly.
 - Use `\r` to reduce the conversation to only your questions.